Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Soft gluon resummation

 Note that the description of the perturbative piece in terms of LO, NLO, or NNLO is problematic; for example, ${\cal O}(\alpha_{s}^{4})$ would be considered as NLO when referring to the (non-zero) transverse momentum distribution, but it would be considered as NNLO when referring to the total Higgs production cross section.
 Thus, we will refer to the power of $\alpha_{s}$ when comparing the precision of the perturbative piece of the calculation used in this work (${\cal O}(\alpha_{s}^{4})$) versus that used in the previous works (${\cal O}(\alpha_{s}^{3})$).
+Furthermore, both the Pert($\alpha_{s}^3$) and Pert($\alpha_{s}^4$) contribnutions are evaluated at the scale $C_4 Q$ with $C_4=C_2=1$ being the canonical choice of the constants of the renormalization group equation for yielding the renormalization formalism.